csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The specific relational operations are expressed differently depending on the language, but fit the general framework we describe in this section.
 In Chapter 3, we show the specific way the operations are expressed in SQL.

-The most frequent operation is the selection of specific tuples from a sin- gle relation (say _instructor_) that satisfies some particular predicate (say _salary >_
+The most frequent operation is the selection of specific tuples from a single relation (say _instructor_) that satisfies some particular predicate (say _salary >_

 $85,000).
 The result is a new relation that is a subset of the original relation (_in-_